henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 the YANG client is initiating a dynamic subscription based on a pre-configured request retained and issued by the YANG data store).

-## Bootstrapping of Drop-Shiped Pledges
+## Bootstrapping of Drop-Shipped Pledges

 {{-BRSKI}} highlights that effectively "to literally 'pull yourself up by the bootstraps' is an impossible action.
 Similarly, the secure establishment of a